LaunchYourVibe

 CENTER: multi-line body copy

-LaunchYourVibe T-09
+LAUNCHYOURVIBE T-09

 Centered multi-line text is the hallmark of amateur design.
 The ragged left edge forces the eye to hunt for the start of each new line.
 Left-align everything longer than a headline.